openware/drone-box/README.md

 ## Usage

 The deployment flow is as follows:
-1. Modify `config/terraform.tfvars` file with the correct values of your gcp project.
-Do not touch the section related to ssh keys.
+1. Modify `config/*cloud*.tfvars` file with the correct values of your gcp project.
 2. Modify `compose/drone.yaml` file with the correct values, meaning of each variable can be found in [Drone CI documentation ](https://docs.drone.io/).
-3. Run `./bin/deploy.sh` from the root of the repo to generate SSH keys, initialize and apply Terraform configuration.
+3. Run `./bin/deploy.sh *cloud*` from the root of the repo to generate SSH keys, initialize and apply Terraform configuration.
 4. Take an external IP of the created VM instance and point the domain name there.
-5. Try accessing the deployment URL and [connect](https://cloud.google.com/compute/docs/instances/connecting-to-instance) to the resulting VM by SSH to check if all components are up and running.
+5. Try accessing the deployment URL and connect to the resulting VM by SSH to check if all components are up and running.